Monday, August 17, 2015

 "All is well here," I announced, "no worries, thanks everyone."

-“This is an old injury that happened long ago to your old man.
-And I’ll tell ya what happened.
+"This is an old injury that happened to your old man long ago.
+And I'll tell ya what happened.

 I was fishing on a pier with my brothers.
 The pier jettisoned from the beach about 100 yards out above the ocean.
-We arrived around sunset and had plans to stay long after that sun disappeared under the horizon.
-All the other anglers’ were catching fish.
+We arrived around sunset and had plans to stay long after the sun disappeared under the horizon.
+All the other anglers were catching fish.
 Sounds of people shouting for joy could be heard through the thunderous waves and the crying seagulls.
-But my brothers and I had caught nothing.
+But my brothers and I had seen not one fish.
 Not even a little fish.

 As it got later in the night, the breeze turned into a strong wind, and an icy chill went through my body.
-The gusts of air were relentless no matter how hard we tried to cover are exposed skin; it just wasn’t enough, so we had decided to go home.
+The gusts of air were relentless no matter how hard we tried to cover our exposed skin; it just wasn't enough, so we decided to go home.

 A winding sound from my fishing pole was unleashed.
-At first I thought the noise came from my brother due to him winding in the fishing line.
-But when I looked over my shoulder. at the rod, I saw that there was no one manning the pole, ‘fish on’ I shouted.
+At first, I thought the noise came from my brother because he was winding on the fishing line.
+But when I looked over my shoulder.
+At the rod, I saw no one manning the pole, 'fish on,' I shouted.

 I ran to the fishing rod and began to reel in the fish.
-He was strong but I was stronger.
-The fish tried to guide me into one direction but I would pull on the rod and guide him into the other direction.
-He was a fighter but I was hungrier.
-Not hungry in the sense of sustenance, but in power of not wanting to fail.
+He was strong, but I was stronger.
+The fish tried to guide me in one direction, but I would pull on the rod and guide him in the other direction.
+He was a fighter, but I was hungrier.
+Not hungry for sustenance, but in the power of not wanting to fail.
 I wanted to win this battle.
 Back and forth we went.
-He would take line from me but I would reel it back in.
-He’d take some but I would take more.
-My brothers’ were so excited.
-They were thrilled that at least one of us was lucky enough to catch a fish tonight.
+He would take a line from me, but I would reel it back in.
+He'd take some, but I would take more.
+My brothers' were so excited.
+They were thrilled that at least one of us was lucky to catch a fish tonight.

 The powerhouse of a fish flailed in the air, almost wiggling himself loose.
 I heaved back on the pole and lurched the fish back towards me.
-I must have gotten my feet tangled up because I tripped myself and fell backwards, merging my shinbone, with the concrete railing.
-The kick was so mighty that the solid stone indented itself into my leg.
-I was in pain.”
+I must have gotten my feet tangled up because I tripped myself and fell backward, merging my shinbone with the concrete railing.
+The kick was so mighty that the solid stone indented into my leg.
+I was in pain."

 "Let's go fishing!"